 There’s even a giant area of the Pacific Ocean twice as big as Texas called the Great Pacific Garbage Patch that is largely composed of plastic waste.
 For every pound of plankton present within the patch, there might be an estimated six pounds of plastic.
 You can’t see most of the trash with the naked eye, but it’s there, and it’s killing our planet.
 By 2050, there might be 12 billion tons of plastic sitting in landfills across the globe and more plastic by weight in the ocean than fish.

-It’s critical to appreciate that most of that plastic is out of sight.
+It’s critical to know that most of that plastic is out of sight.
 As visual creatures, we tend to focus on things we can see.
 Most of us don’t see tons of plastic waste in our everyday lives, and last time I checked, most of us don’t live in the oceans.
 Even if we did, almost all of the plastic floating in the ocean would be invisible to the naked eye.
-But it’s there, from the ocean surface to the bottom of the ocean, where scientists have measured concentrations of 2,000 parts of microplastics per liter of seawater.
+But it’s there.
+From the ocean surface to the bottom of the ocean, where scientists have measured concentrations of 2,000 parts of microplastics per liter of seawater.
 You’ve probably seen images of turtles or seabirds choking on big pieces of plastic, but it’s so-called microplastic that you should really be worried about.
 Microplastics are small pieces of plastic less than five millimeters long that can easily spread across ecosystems and through bodies, affecting a host of bodily systems and functions in humans and other species.

 That last part is key: plastics aren’t just a threat to other creatures.
 They harm and kill us.
 When we eat animals (like fish) that have ingested plastics, the toxins enter our bodies and cause all sorts of issues.
 And when we use plastics products that contain harmful toxins like phthalates and BPAs, the same applies.
 A new study published in the journal Environmental International found evidence of microplastic particles present in the human body for the first time, and pediatrician Leonardo Trasande, who directs the NYU Center for the Investigation of Environmental Hazards, estimates that the human health cost of plastic in the U.S. alone is around $100 billion a year.
 It’s hard to precisely quantify the global impact of plastic waste on human health, but suffice it to say that it harms just about all of us and kills far too many of us.
 If nothing else, we all have a shared interest in doing away with plastics for good.